 Geographical situation and accessibility: although many couples choose a venue close to home, others decide to pack their bags and try their luck abroad.
 In any case, you should think about the accessibility of your venue to make things easy for your guests.
 To do this, take into account all possible means of transport, and consider providing vehicles for long distances.
-If a Destination Wedding in Italy is what you’re looking for then Villa Di Isernia is a perfect choice.
-With a terrace and swimming pool that gives guests a panoramic view of Naples, you can marry the love of your life in front of not only your nearest and dearest but in front of the beautiful sea and city.
+If a Destination Wedding in Italy is what you’re looking for then Castilla Termal is a perfect choice.
+A destination that boasts facilitaties for all guests: a swimming pool, terrace, gym, herb garden and a children’s zone for those youngsters.

 Distance from accommodation: There will always be guests who need a place to sleep, since many come from far to be there for your special day, and others want to stay the night to avoid having to drive.
 To do this, contact nearby hotels and try to organise a special price for group bookings.

 Total area: Make sure you aren’t paying too much for an excessively large place if you don’t have enough guests to fill it.
 Ask questions about capacity and the measurements/size of the venue.